sbargach/player-queue-service/README.md

 # player-queue-service

 Event-driven matchmaking queue worker built with .NET 10 and RabbitMQ.
-The service runs as a generic host with a background consumer that processes player queue events using durable queues, manual acknowledgements, and configuration validation at startup.
+The service runs as a generic host with a background consumer that processes player queue events using durable queues, manual acknowledgements, configuration validation at startup, and minimal HTTP surface area (health probes only).

 ## Running locally